 - Health, safety and environment, such as ergonomics, physical safety and mental wellbeing

 How to avoid health and safety risks with online training

-Solving this problem is thankfully quite simple today: The surge in online connectivity, availability of networked devices (laptops, phones, etc.), and online communication’s simplicity and efficiency have given us an opportunity to make these essential training measures available online.
+Solving this problem is thankfully quite simple today.
+The surge in online connectivity and the availability of networked devices has given us an opportunity to make essential training measures available online.

 Digital work health and safety training